ggarra13/mrv2/README.md

 runme.sh
 ```

-The script is a superbuild script that will download all needed dependencies regiIt will create a build and a BUILD-KERNEL-ARCH/BUILDTYPE/install directory
+The script is a superbuild script that will download all needed dependencies
+required.
+It will create a build and a BUILD-KERNEL-ARCH/BUILDTYPE/install
-where all files shall reside.
+directory where all files shall reside.

 The default is to build it with 4 cores, but if you want more cores
 pass another number to any of the runme*.sh scripts.
 For example, to build